-The department revised its math curriculum in 2014 to include scheduled lab time, and set up a drop-in noncredit math lab to provide students with additonal support.
+• The department revised its Math and English Pathway curriculum to include scheduled lab time, and set up a drop-in noncredit math lab to provide students with additonal support.
 This brought the college into compliance with attendance regulations and also increased the amount of apportionment allotted for the math classes.